 And when it gets really warm, you can get the hat wet to provide an extra cooling element.
 Find the best prices here.

-Because babies can be really particular, it’s helpful to buy a couple baby sun hats ahead of time to see which one they will actually keep on their head.BUY ON AMAZON BUY ON AMAZON BUY ON AMAZON
+Because babies can be really particular, it’s helpful to buy a couple of baby sun hats ahead of time to see which one they will actually keep on their heads.
+It is a crucial newborn beach gear you don’t want to forget!

 8. Baby Sunglasses